t-d-k/LibreCrypt/docs/FAQ.md

  * * *
  <a name="aq_1"></a>
-*Q: What to the numbers and letters after a hash name mean?*
+*Q: What do the numbers and letters after a hash name mean?*

 *A:* When required to choose which hash you wish to use, DoxBox will present you with a list of all hashes that are provided by the DoxBox drivers installed.
 These lists will display hash names in the format: